Watts, Los Angeles: Newspapers

-LA Youth was founded by Donna Myrow in 1988.
-The first edition of the publication sold 2,500 copies.
-Its current circulation is 120,000.
-LA Youth reaches approximately half a million readers.

-L.A.
+The L.A.
 Watts Times Weekender Newspaper is an African American newspaper in both print form and online.
 It was started in 1965 with the motto: "The Voice of Our Community Speaking for Itself."

-In the summer of 2010 the Bakewell family was in negotiation to purchase the LA Watts Times.
+In 2010 the Bakewell family negotiated to purchase the LA Watts Times.
 Danny Bakewell said, "I am proud and honored that Melanie chose me and my family to continue the great legacy of the Watts Times, its founders and her parents,".

+LA Youth, a bimonthly newspaper written by and for teenagers, was published between 1988 and 2013.
+It had a satellite office in Watts.

 In popular culture

 Music

-Watts, along with several other California areas, is referenced in the hip-hop songs "California Love" by 2Pac featuring Dr. Dre & Roger Troutman, and "Creep N Crawl" by Eazy E.
+Watts, along with several other California areas, is referenced in the hip-hop songs "California Love" by 2Pac featuring Dr. Dre & Roger Troutman, and "Creep N Crawl" by Eazy E, although in the former, Watts is referenced erroneously as a "city", when in actuality is just a neighborhood within the city of Los Angeles.
+The neighborhood is also mentioned in The Avalanches’ 2016 song Wildflower, which features the opening lyric: “Jim Keranga of Watts, California, is eating a bowl of ethereal cereal” — a sample from the 1969 film Putney Swope.

 For five years, the record label Top Dawg Entertainment has hosted a Christmas benefit concert in the Nickerson Gardens Housing Projects.
 The free concert draws tens of thousands of attendees and includes performances from TDE artists SZA, Kendrick Lamar, and Jay Rock, who was raised in the Nickerson Gardens Housing Projects.